qslg154/qslg154.github.io/content/posts/cuhk25.md

 $$

-To find these curves and subgroups , we can loop through order of $y^2 = x^3 + B$ and factorize it, and then since elliptic curves over $F_p$ is isomorphic to either cyclic group or product of two cyclic groups, we can also find the generators of small cyclic group easily.
+To find these curves and subgroups , we can loop through order of $y^2 = x^3 + B$ and factorize it, and then since elliptic curves over $F_p$ is isomorphic to either cyclic group or product of two cyclic groups, we can also find the generators of small cyclic group by taking a random point in a large subgroup.
 Ideally the order of each generators should be around ~$2^{25.6}$ to minimize the total runtime.

-Unfortunately, the set of orders really isn't that big (I can only find 6 curves with distinct order, and one is prime) and we will have to opt for some groups with larger orders to compensate for this.
+Unfortunately, the set of orders really isn't that big[^1] (I can only find 6 curves with distinct order, and one is prime) and we will have to opt for some groups with larger orders to compensate for this.

 There is a time constraint of 30s on the server, so we will definitely have to optimize the order we use.